-The OM language is a dependently typed lambda calculus, an extension of Barendregt' and Coquand Calculus of Constructions with the predicative hierarchy of indexed universes.
+The OM language is a higher-order dependently typed lambda calculus, an extension of Coquand's Calculus of Constructions with the predicative/impredicative hierarchy of indexed universes.
 This extension is motivated avoiding paradoxes in dependent theory.
 Also there is no fixpoint axiom needed for the definition of infinity term dependance.

 U₀ : U₁ : U₂ : U₃ : … U₀ — propositions U₁ — values and sets U₂ — types U₃ — sorts

 All terms obey the A ranking inside the sequence of S universes, and the complexity R of the dependent term is equal to a maximum of the term's complexity and its dependency.
 The universes system is completely described by the following PTS notation (due to Barendregt):